gamtiq/frontend-tools/README.md

 * [React Styleguidist](https://react-styleguidist.js.org/) - isolated React component development environment with a living style guide.
 * [Storybook](https://storybook.js.org/) - a development environment for UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

+### Analysis, performance, optimization <a name="analysis"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+* [Bundle Buddy](https://github.com/samccone/bundle-buddy) - a tool to help you find source code duplication across your javascript chunks/splits.
+* [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - an open-source, automated tool for improving the quality of web pages.
+It has audits for performance, accessibility, progressive web apps, and more.
+* [Optimize your libraries with webpack](https://github.com/GoogleChromeLabs/webpack-libs-optimizations) - tips to make your webpack bundle smaller.
+* [Source map explorer](https://github.com/danvk/source-map-explorer) - analyze and debug space usage through source maps.
+The source map explorer determines which file each byte in your minified code came from.
+* [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) - webpack plugin and CLI utility that represents bundle content as convenient interactive zoomable treemap.
+* [WebPagetest](https://www.webpagetest.org/) - run a free website speed test from multiple locations around the globe using real browsers and at real consumer connection speeds.

 ### Development server <a name="dev-server"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * Node.js-based <a name="dev-server-node"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)